APACTestDrive/CloudNative_AppDev/400-CICDlab.md

 ![](images/header08.png)

-On the completion of the previous lab - Lab 300, you should be able to build and deploy the Cafe Supremo JET UI frontend and the Node.js Reward Service backend as well as loading the Cafe Supremo app on your browser.
-However, you may noticed that the **Rewards** menu option on the JET UI frontend did not work.
-That's because the REST API in the JET UI frontend is using an obsolete Reward Service.
+On the completion of the previous lab - Lab 300, you should be able to build and deploy the Cafe Supremo JET UI frontend to JCS, as well as loading the Cafe Supremo app on your browser.
+However, you are not able retrieve your rewards points and coupons with the **Rewards** menu option.
+That's because the REST API in the JET UI frontend has not been configured to point to the Reward Service endpoint.

 In this lab we will demonstrate the complete end-to-end of our CI/CD lifecycle by updating the REST API call in the JET UI frontend code to point to our newly provisioned Reward Service.
-By doing so, it will trigger an automtated build and deployment of the JET UI frontend.
+By doing so, it will trigger an automated build and deployment of the JET UI frontend.

 ### About This Exercise

 In this exercise, we will:

+- Configure Brackets as your code editor
 - Clone the DevCS Git repository to your local laptop
-- Configure Brakcets as your code editor
 - Make changes to your code and trigger a build
 - Observe the CI/CD process in action
 - Validate your Cafe Supremo application